 b.1941 - d.2017

-Bob Seidemann is an American graphic artist and photographer best known for the creation of several iconic album covers for the likes of Janis Joplin, The Bangles, and the Grateful Dead, among countless others.
+Bob Seidemann was an American graphic artist and photographer best known for the creation of iconic album covers for the likes of Janis Joplin, The Bangles, and the Grateful Dead, among countless others.

 Seidemann first gained notoriety in 1967 for a photographic interpretation of the Pieta.
 He reversed the traditional subjects, depicting a mourning male cradling the body of a nude female, with a graphic combination of sexuality and violence.

 In 1969, Eric Clapton formed a new band and Seidemann was commissioned to create the cover for their album.
 Seidemann photographed a nude 11 year-old girl to create what would become his most famous and controversial work, entitled Blind Faith.
 Not only did it become the cover and title of the album, but the band as well.

 Although unpublished until her death, Seidemann's 1967 portraits of a semi-nude Janis Joplin earned him wide acclaim.
 Another one of his photographs of Janis capturing her wearing nothing but a loose fitting beaded robe became a popular poster at the time.
 Rolling Stone Magazine photographer Baron Wolman took a popular photo of Joplin standing in front of a wall covered in these posters.

 Seidemann also photographed The Grateful Dead a number of times during their peak, both for use as posters and album liners.
 He also designed the covers for Go to Heaven and Jerry Garcia's debut solo album, Garcia.
 Other works include the cover of Jackson Browne's Late for the Sky, Neil Young's On the Beach, and numerous concert posters for bands such as Traffic and Big Brother and the Holding Company.